 We spent a long time researching and looking at tents.
 Each time we thought we’d found the one we wanted we saw another we liked even more.
 A three season tent was essential for spring and fall camping, some useable vestibule space that would double as a wind break for cooking was also high on our wish list.
+(Note, see the 2022 update at the end of this article).
 It had to be big, or even a three person tent so that we can keep our packs inside if the weather is really foul.
 And it needed to be as light as possible for backpacking.

 After a long search the prime contender was The North Face Madraque, but we couldn’t find any reviews, nor could we find anyone locally that stocked it.
 We had a play in the The North Face Minibus at Ozark Adventures, and nearly bought one; but the ‘oh so cutsie’ design put us off in the end.